chizzletaz/MSP2-TriviaQuiz/Test.md

 ---
 ## Testing browser compatibility
 I've tested the site on Safari, Chrome and Mozilla Firefox.
-The testing was done using developer tools in the browser and
+The testing was done by checking all elements, functionalities and links.
+No issues arose during testing.

+---
 ## Testing responsiveness
-To test the responsiveness of the  website, I've used [Chrome Dev Tools](https://github.com/chizzletaz/MilestoneProject1/blob/master/assets/img/extra/responsiveness_chrome_dev_tools.png) and [Responsinator](https://www.responsinator.com/).
+To test the responsiveness of the  website, I've used [Chrome Dev Tools](https://github.com/chizzletaz/MilestoneProject1/blob/master/assets/img/extra/responsiveness_chrome_dev_tools.png) and [Responsinator](https://www.responsinator.com/) to test the site at different screen resolutions.
-The testing was done by adjusting the width of the page from 280px to 1200px.
+The testing was done on widths down to a screen resolution of 280px.
+All the elements on each page were checked.
-This was done one each page.
+The following issues arose:
 - Issue: At a width of 280px, the size of the buttons on the landing page go outside the screen.
 ![button responsive wrong](assets/img/examples/responsive-button-wrong.png)
 - Fix: reduce the width of the button to 260px.